New Treatments, Better Outcomes: The Changing Face of Lung Cancer Research

 Patients of UW Carbone have access to gene sequencing and the services of the Precision Medicine Molecular Tumor Board, where disease experts from across the state analyze and review cancer cases.
 All of this results in a unique treatment plan tailored to the patient.

 While FDA approval of new immunotherapy drugs and targeted therapies has made treating these subtypes possible, there’s more work to be done to improve cure rates.
-Currently, UW Carbone has over 60 clinical trials currently open for lung cancer patients.
+Currently, UW Carbone has more than 60 clinical trials currently open for lung cancer patients.

 There’s also been a push to get some of these same therapies approved for use in patients with earlier stage lung cancer.
 These are often patients who have resectable tumors, which means they are able to be removed surgically.
 While surgery remains a strong curative option, cancer recurrence is unfortunately not uncommon.
 “We’re seeing a lot of promising studies combining chemotherapy and immunotherapy, either prior to surgery or after surgery, to try to improve cure rates in those patients as well as identify a marker of response to therapy,” Leal said.